 We are a biotechnology company focused on developing precision therapies for genetically defined diseases.
 Our approach is to design rational precision therapies that treat the underlying cause of disease and improve the lives of patients.
-Our most advanced program is bezuclastinib (also known as CGT9486), a selective tyrosine kinase inhibitor designed to potently inhibit the KIT D816V mutation as well as other mutations in KIT exon 17.
-In the vast majority of cases, KIT D816V is responsible for driving Systemic Mastocytosis ("SM"), a serious disease caused by unchecked proliferation of mast cells.
-Exon 17 mutations are also found in patients with advanced gastrointestinal stromal tumors ("GIST"), a type of cancer with strong dependence on oncogenic KIT signaling.
-Bezuclastinib is a highly selective and potent KIT inhibitor with the potential to provide a new treatment option for these patient populations.
+Our lead drug candidate, bezuclastinib, is designed to target exon 17 mutations found within the KIT receptor tyrosine kinase, including KIT D816V.
+When KIT D816V remains in a perpetual 'on' state in mast cells, a type of white blood cell, it causes them to accumulate in various internal organs including the bone marrow.
+The result is an orphan disease called Systemic Mastocytosis ("SM").
+Exon 17 mutations have also been found in advanced Gastrointestinal Stromal Tumors ("GIST"), which have a strong dependence on oncogenic KIT signaling.
+Bezuclastinib is a highly selective and potent KIT inhibitor with the potential to provide a new treatment option for patients with both of these diseases.
+In addition to bezuclastinib, the Cogent Research Team is developing a portfolio of novel targeted therapies to help patients fighting serious, genetically driven diseases and is initially targeting FGFR2 and ErbB2.